 Eat Quality Carbohydrates

-Carbohydrates provide the energy needed for bowling sessions, gym workouts, and recovery.
-Fast bowlers rely heavily on explosive movement, and low energy levels can reduce both pace and consistency.
-Eating quality carbohydrates before training can help maintain stamina and support higher-intensity fast bowling drills throughout practice sessions.
+Carbohydrates provide the fuel required for sprint training, bowling sessions, gym workouts, and recovery.
+Fast bowlers rely heavily on explosive movement, so inadequate energy levels can reduce both pace and consistency.
+If you’re wondering how to bowl faster, maintaining sufficient carbohydrate intake will help you sustain high-intensity training sessions and continue developing bowling speed.

 ✅Rice (130 calories per 100g cooked)